thedevdojo/wave-website/content/docs/your-functionality.md

 ## Using FilamentPHP

-FilamentPHP is used for the Admin section of Wave; however, it also provides a collection of components that we can utilize to make building our application even easier.
-This includes the Table Builder and the Form Builder.
-If you want to see how we can use the Table and Form Builder using this same Project Example, be sure to visit the <a href="{ url('/docs') }">Using Filament With Volt Guide</a>.
+FilamentPHP is used for the Admin section of Wave; however, it can also be used for much more.
+In addition to an <a href="https://filamentphp.com/docs/panels/installation" target="_blank">Admin Panel</a> builder Filament also provides a collection of very useful components, such as the <a href="https://filamentphp.com/docs/tables/installation" target="_blank">Table Builder</a> and the <a href="https://filamentphp.com/docs/forms/installation" target="_blank">Form Builder</a>.
+Visit the <a href="{ url('/docs') }">Using Filament With Volt Guide</a> to learn how to utilze them in your app.